 In simple terms, it enables you to believe that, for example, you are no longer afraid of flying, or that you have the confidence to achieve your goal(s), or you can lose weight more easily etc. These behaviour-changing suggestions work with your subconscious to change your behaviour and/or thought patterns.

 Naturally, it is essential that the changes intended are exactly what you want and this is discussed in detail between you and your hypnotherapist before any session of hypnosis takes place.

 When you are in hypnosis you remain in control of your own thoughts and actions.
 In fact, the success of hypnotherapy depends on you being willing to make different choices from those you've made in the past, just as it is with any kind of therapy or counselling.

 What does hypnosis feel like?

-Just like anything in life because we are all different so we all experience hypnosis differently and for some people it might feel different each time they experience it.
+Just like anything in life we are all different so we all experience hypnosis differently and for some people it might feel different each time they experience it.

 Going into a trance is a little bit like daydreaming.
 It’s just another state of consciousness, with the key point being that you will be conscious the whole time.

 You’ll be aware of everything that’s happening – this is not sleep

 Although you have your eyes closed you will still hear and sense what’s going on around you

 Your breathing might slow down, your muscles might relax and sometimes people notice their bodies feel different such as lighter or heavier